-Brighton’s beach front boasts an array of watersports opportunities; you can rent Stand Up Paddle Boards & Kayaks by the hour, and for the more adventurous, Brighton is one of the best spots in the UK for Kite Surfing.
+Brighton’s extensive beach front boasts an array of water sports opportunities; you can rent stand up paddle boards and kayaks by the hour, and for the more adventurous, Brighton is one of the best spots in the UK for kite surfing.

 4. The Lanes